 In this article, we’ll learn how a young diabetes hero – Vibhor, followed a simple yet effective method to how to control diabetes.
 And may be you get a solution regain control over your diabetes too.

-Vibhor was diagnosed with type 2 diabetes, at an early age of 30.
-Before diagnosis, he lived alone, away from his parents for his higher studies.
-Under the influence of some youngsters, he cultivated bad habits of smoking and drinking, along with an unhealthy diet, and a sedentary lifestyle.
+Vibhor was diagnosed with type 2 diabetes at an early age of 30.
+Before diagnosis, he lived alone, away from his parents, for higher studies.
+Under the influence of some youngsters, he cultivated smoking and drinking habits, along with an unhealthy diet and a sedentary lifestyle.

-Eventually, he began to notice certain negative changes in his body like obesity, excessive thirst and frequent urination.
+Eventually, he noticed certain negative changes in his body like obesity, excessive thirst and frequent urination.

-Troubled with these worsening symptoms, he went to see the doctor, where it was confirmed that he had Type-2 Diabetes.
+Troubled with these worsening symptoms, he went to see the doctor, who confirmed he had Type-2 Diabetes.

 The fasting plasma glucose test of Vibhor gave the following result:

 His blood sugar level (fasting) was more than 170 mg/dl, much higher than the normal blood sugar level (should be less than 100 mg/dL).
 Vibhor was unaware of the normal and diabetic blood sugar levels.

 But there were ways he could reverse his diabetes.
 Many people like him are diagnosed with diabetes at an early stage, and most of them can reverse it with ease.
 Let’s understand how to control diabetes in more detail.